MastekRZ/demand_forecasting_app/index.md

 1. Install our application and start analyzing data
 2. View the Sample Historical Data and Trend Analysis
-3. Generate Prediction for next 2 weeks
+3. Generate a Prediction for the next 2 weeks
-4. Analyze predicted data SKU wise and Store wise.
+4. Analyze predicted data SKU-wise and store-wise.
 5. Contact us to tailor a comprehensive solution that addresses your unique needs and goals (Raman.Awal@mastek.com, Anjali.Sohoni@mastek.com, Niranjan.Namjoshi@mastek.com)

 # KEY DIFFERENTIATORS